ktepe/carndP2/Project2_TrafficSignRecognition_Report_KemalTepe.md

 The difference between the original data set and the augmented data set is the following ...

-#### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the seventh cell of the ipython notebook.

-My final model consisted of the following layers:

-Layer	Description
-Input	32x32x3 RGB image
-Convolution 3x3	1x1 stride, same padding, outputs 32x32x64
-RELU
-Max pooling	2x2 stride, outputs 16x16x64
-Convolution 3x3	etc.
-Fully connected	etc.
-Softmax	etc.
 #### 4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 The code for training the model is located in the eigth cell of the ipython notebook.